Reservations are taken during current operational hours. For reservation availability and additional information, please contact the hotel directly.

 - Private restroom with tub/shower

-- All suites have a full private kitchen include a dishwasher, microwave oven, refrigerator, coffee maker, sink, dinnerware, cookware and utensils.
+- All suites have a full private kitchen, to include a dishwasher, microwave oven, refrigerator, coffee maker, sink, dinnerware, cookware and utensils.

 - High speed internet connection WLAN and WIFI